 Who first started International Day of the Girl Child?

 The Beijing Declaration was the first to initiate a campaign for the rights of girls.

-Why is International Day of the Girl important?
+Why is International Day of the Girl Child important?

-The International Day of the Girl focuses on problems and challenges faced by girls, which are an impediment to their well-being and achieving a better quality of life.
+International Day of the Girl Child focuses on problems and challenges faced by girls, which are an impediment to their well-being and achieving a better quality of life.